sebastianconcept/flow/FAQ.md

 1. prepare the requisites of the frontend
 2. tell your app to use it

 For the requisites, you do it via [npm](https://www.npmjs.org) or [bower](http://bower.io/).
 So you do it in its usual way.
-For this example, to install minimongo you'll follow the instructions found in [npm's site](https://www.npmjs.org/package/minimongo) and do: `yourapp/frontend/$ npm install minimongo`.
+For this example, to install minimongo you'll follow the instructions found in [npm's site](https://www.npmjs.org/package/minimongo) and do: `yourapp/frontend/$ npm install minimongo --save`.
 That command will edit your `package.json` file adding the latest minimongo as requisite of (re)building the frontend of your app.

 To tell your app to actually load it, you do that in `index.html` in the script section like this: